 Brand recognition describes the extent to which a consumer can recognize a brand by it's attributes.
 In the hyper-transactional B2C world, it’s safe to say that large, well-known brands have an edge over small and newer brands.
 Familiarity plays a significant role in our decision making, especially for everyday purchases.
 However, in the B2B world, there are some different dynamics at play.

 At Funnel Clarity, we’ve studied, researched and taught selling best practices at start-ups, SMBs, and all the way to Fortune 100 companies.
-The data reveals some fascinating trends around getting a new prospect’s attention, both when a company has zero brand recognition, and when most of the marketplace is familiar with a company’s name.
+The data reveals some fascinating trends around getting a new prospect’s attention, both when a company has zero brand recognition or when their brand recognition is significant with most of the marketplace.

 Strangely enough, sellers often report feeling at a disadvantage in either situation.
 Smaller or midsize companies fighting for market share have the attitude that they must overcome a lack of buyer awareness.
-Sellers who work for well-known brands lament that as soon as prospects hear their company name, those executives make a whole lot of (incorrect) assumptions about the reason for outreach and topic of conversation.
+Sellers who work for companies with high brand recognition lament that as soon as prospects hear their company name, those executives make a whole lot of (incorrect) assumptions about the reason for outreach and topic of conversation.

 With new prospects, credibility is a critical component to getting in the door– but it has a lot more to do with the competence of the sales person than how well the prospect recognizes the company name.
-Here are some approaches for handling these two reactions.
+Here are some approaches for handling these two types of brand recognition reactions.

 "Never heard of you..."